An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Experimental results

 \section{Experimental results}

-In this section, we provide the experimental results of using the proposed algorithm in Table \ref{tab:algo1} to solve two-stage DCOPF problems.
-Particularly, we consider two application contexts, namely, the risk-limiting dispatch and reserve scheduling problems on the IEEE 118-bus system (the detailed configuration of the system can be found in \cite{Burkhsh2013}), and use our algorithm to learn the first-stage solutions to the scenario-based problems in \eqref{saa-origModel} and \eqref{saa-resModel}, respectively.
-We implement our learning algorithm in Google Colab~\cite{colab} using Pytorch and all codes and data of our experiments are available at \url{https://github.com/ling-zhang-linnet/two-stage-dcopf-neural-solver.git}.
+In this section, we provide the experimental results of using the proposed algorithm in Table \ref{tab:algo1} to solve two-stage DCOPF problems. { Particularly, we consider two application contexts, namely, the risk-limiting dispatch and reserve scheduling problems on two systems, the IEEE 118-bus system~\cite{Burkhsh2013} and a 2000-bus synthetic grid based on ERCOT~\cite{activsg2000}.} Our algorithm learns the first-stage solutions to the scenario-based problems in \eqref{saa-origModel} and \eqref{saa-resModel}, respectively.
+We implement our learning algorithm in Google Colab~\cite{colab} using Pytorch and all codes and data of our experiments are available at \url{https://github.com/zhang-linnng/two-stage-dcopf-neural-solver.git}.

-\textbf{Network architecture:} We use a 4-layer convolutional neural network (two convolutional layers followed by two fully connected layers) for both $\phi^{0}$ and $\phi^{R}$ in all experiments.
-A dropout layer with the rate of $0.5$ is used on each of the fully connected layers before the output.
+\textbf{Network architecture:} Two convolutional neural networks are constructed, with one representing $\phi^{0}$ and the other representing $\phi^{R}$.
+Each network consists of a $4$-layer structure, including 2 convolutional layers followed by 2 fully connected layers.
+A dropout layer with the rate of $0.5$ is used on each of the fully connected layer before the output.
 The network architectures are trained offline using Adam Optimizer~\cite{adam} and the default learning rate is adopted.
-The size of hidden layer is tuned for each application context and the details can be found in our public code repository.
+The size of the hidden layer is tuned for each application context and the details can be found in our public code repository.